About the CACC

 The Central Atlantic Collegiate Conference will foster outstanding academic achievement and meaningful engagement within the community while maintaining a highly-competitive athletics atmosphere.
 The conference will continue to place a primary emphasis on the welfare of student-athletes, their preparation to thrive in their lives beyond the collegiate experience and the development of leadership skills through ongoing assessment.
 The CACC strives to be the best Division II athletic conference nationally.

 The Central Atlantic Collegiate Conference is an NCAA Division II Conference composed of 14 institutions in Connecticut, Delaware, New Jersey, New York, and Pennsylvania.
-The member institutions are Bloomfield College, Caldwell College, Chestnut Hill College, Concordia (NY) College, Dominican (N.Y.)
+The member institutions are Bloomfield College, Caldwell University, Chestnut Hill College, Concordia (NY) College, Dominican (N.Y.)
 College, Felician College, Georgian Court University, Goldey-Beacom College, Holy Family University, Nyack College, Philadelphia University, Post University, University of the Sciences and Wilmington University.

 The CACC was founded in 1961.
 A meeting of eight schools was arranged and hosted by Norm Wilhelmi, Athletic Director at The King's (NY) College.
 The meeting resulted in the forming a new conference, the Central Atlantic Collegiate Conference.The conference included eight original members in the fall of 1961.
 They were Bloomfield College, Dowling College, The King's College, Marist College, Monmouth College, Nyack College, C.W.
 Post College and Southampton College.